BeHalcyon/SuperVoxelGraph/README.md

 main.py: training GCN for labeled graph.
 ```
 All the above python files accept a configure json file as a command line paramter.
 The configure json format is at the bottom of this document.

+TODO: Remove the parameter "label_type_number" and "vector_dimension" in json file and update the json_struct.h and VolumeGCN interfaces.

 **STEP 5.
 Merging similar super-voxels using graph-based volume segmentation** (Not completed)